GOTAM672/ImageFormater/README.md

 # Image Formater

-It is a GUI based application which convert the Image file extensions form one to another with the help of FFmpeg.
+It is a simple GUI based application which convert the Image file extensions form one to another with the help of FFmpeg.
 This application is build with NuxUI(Golang GUI SDK) & Go programming language.